Fixed Term Contract, ICS-6

 - Supports OCHA’s advocacy role in the oPt

-- Support the Humanitarian Affairs Analyst to conduct field briefings for officials, diplomats, decision-makers, and visiting delegations to maintain awareness of current humanitarian affairs and related issues in the Area of Responsibility as requested.
+- Support the HAA to conduct field briefings for officials, diplomats, decision makers and visiting delegations in order to maintain awareness of current humanitarian affairs and related issues in the AOR as requested.

-- Provides humanitarian input from the area of responsibility (AoR) to be used for dedicated social media platforms including verified incidents, photos, videos, and quotes.
+- Provides humanitarian input from AoR to be used for dedicated social media platform including verified incidents, photos, videos and quotes.

-- Assist the Humanitarian Affairs Analyst in disseminating, at the local level, UN and OCHA reports and provide support to local launches of information products.
+- Assist the HAAs in disseminating, at the local level, UN and OCHA reports and provide support to local launches of information products.

 - Office Administration and Logistics